zazabap/LogosQ/README.md

 Because LogosQ is written in Rust, the memory safety is the biggest advantage over the other library, and could be verified through benchmark.
 Please also feel free to checkout the [benchmark](https://github.com/zazabap/LogosQBenchmarks) we have compare with the Pennylane and other library!

+## Feature
+The most important feature comes from the implementation on the parameter shift rules and the ansatz structure, where such feature is rarely implemented for quantum computing library in Rust!
+You could create a parameterized ansatz/quantum circuit that helps you find out the optimal solution.
+Here are some basic instruction to create Variational Quantum Eigensolver, Quantum Natural Gradient and Ansatz in [Optimization Module](https://logosqbook.vercel.app/docs/modules/Optimization).

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.
 For further details, please check the DevGuide.md